 Moving is a big job.
 It makes sense to ask friends or family members to help with certain jobs.
 Have someone take your children out for pizza while you are packing up your home.

-Then there's the always unpopular request for help actually lifting boxes into the van.
+Then there's the always unpopular request for help actually lifting boxes into the truck.
 Consider yourself lucky if you have these loyal helpers because it'll make the job a lot more fun.
 If you know someone who already lives in Louisville, they can help by visiting properties and reporting important information back to you.
 If you pick me to be your Realtor®, I can do that for you!
 When it comes to moving, the more the merrier.

 6. Find the Right Moving Company

-Sites like Angie's List or Coranks can help you learn what others thought of their moving company and whether or not they'd use them again.
+Sites like Angie's List or This Old House can help you learn what others thought of their moving company and whether or not they'd use them again.
 It's also a wise move to check with the Better Business Bureau, who can alert you to complaints against companies in the area.